Common WordPress Errors and How To Fix Them

 BLOG

-According to statistics, WordPress is the most popular content management system in the world with a market share of 60%.
+According to statistics, WordPress is the most popular content management system in the world, with a market share of 60%.
 Not only that, WordPress powers 42.7% of websites (a total of 708 million sites) on the internet and 17% of top websites in the world.
 All these numbers do not mean that it is perfect.
-It has its flaws and most WordPress website administrators know that very well.
+It has flaws, and most WordPress website administrators know them very well.
 They must deal with errors and security and privacy issues from time to time.

 In this article, you will learn about seven common WordPress errors and how you can fix them.